nilic/kubectl-netshoot/README.md

 $ kubectl netshoot debug node/my-node
 ```

-Instead of attaching to the shell, you can also run a command on directly on the `netshoot` container.
+Instead of attaching to the shell, you can also run a one-time command directly on the `netshoot` container.
 The command you want to run is specified after `--`:

 ```
 $ kubectl netshoot run tmp-shell -- ping 8.8.8.8